-During fiscal 2013, the Company worked to resolve this matter and continued to advance the necessary studies and assessments required for the USFS's Supplemental Environmental Assessment of the CuMo Project.
-The Supplemental Environmental Assessment was issued on August 15, 2013 and follows the USFS's 2011 Decision Notice and FONSI which will enable fulfillment of a federal judge's order to carry out studies necessary for the completion of the exploration phase of the CuMo project.
+During fiscal 2014, the Company worked to resolve this matter and continued to advance the necessary studies and assessments required for the USFS's Supplemental Environmental Assessment of the CuMo Project.
+The Supplemental Environmental Assessment was issued on August 15, 2013 and follows the USFS's 2011 Decision Notice and FONSI which will enable fulfillment of a federal judge's order to carry out studies necessary for the completion of the exploration phase of the CuMo Project.
 Following the release of the Supplemental Environmental Assessment, a 30-day public comment period took place, which ended satisfactorily on September 18, 2013.
-The Company believes the Supplemental Environmental Assessment should be approved, and exploration activities resumed.
+The USFS has entered a protracted process of responding to the comments that were received and as of June 30, 2014 the process was still ongoing.
+The recent schedule released shows the work to be completed by early 2015.

-BOISE COUNTY PROPERTY
+BOISE PROPERTY

 On July 8, 2010, the Company entered into an option agreement, amended on July 5, 2011, to purchase certain mineral claims that included surface rights located in Boise County, Idaho.
 These patent mineral claims are contiguous to and provide access to the CuMo Project.
-In order to maintain the option in good standing, the Company was required to make option payments of US\$ 1,200,000.
-These payments have been completed and the Company has obtained title to the Boise County property, which becomes part of the overall CuMo Project.
+In order to maintain the option in good standing, the Company was required to make option payments of US\$1,200,000.
+These payments have been completed and the Company has obtained title to the Boise property, which becomes part of the overall CuMo Project.